 - This may take a few seconds to run.
 However, you will see a void message.
 Close the popup and refresh the main browser tab that has the MOB information.
 We should see that the vcops extension has been successfully removed.

-Step 3 – Register the correct vROps instance to vCenter.
+Step 3 – Register the correct vROps instance and synchronize the inventory in Usage Meter.

 - We are now ready to register the right vROps instance to vCenter.